 Each category is further divided into two budget ranges: projects with a budget under $500,000, and projects with a budget exceeding $500,000.
 Awards may not necessarily be made in every budget range for every category.

-See who is on the AVIAs panel.
+See who was on the 2019 AVIAs panel.